Previous Page Next Page

 An intake specialist determines the roles of people involved in reported incidents as follows:

-• All household members are listed as principals.
+• All household members are designated as principals.

-• Only a child who was an actual victim in a reported incident of abuse or neglect is listed as a victim.
+• Only a child who is an alleged victim in a reported incident of abuse or neglect is designated as a victim.

-• The roles of other children in the home are listed as Unknown (UK).
+• The roles of other children in the home are designated as unknown.

 If names are not known, see 2210 Names.